brewster-mackenzie/lunar-ecs/README.md

 you probably haven't failed to notice the abundance of ECS advocates online and have perhaps wondered what all the fuss is about.

-When I first stumbled upon this approach to entity composition it was fabulous relevation.

-> _I can make my code faster and more flexible!_

-> _I can break free from the shackles of object inheritance!_

-> _I can cleanly separate data and logic!_

-But once I started looking around for a decent ECS library to use, it became apparent that there were not many options for someone like me, a hobbyist who just wanted to experiment with a few ideas and get a better understanding of how to adapt my existing code for ECS.

-On top of this, I found that many existing implementations deviate in some way from my basic understanding of ECS, or come with a whole bunch of additional features to increase performance in certain edge cases, or features to assist with some of the heavy lifting involved when starting a new project, or features designed for enormous game worlds with
+I started looking around for a robust ECS library to use with MonoGame, but it became apparent that many of the existing solutions were designed for much more complex games than I was trying to create.
+Furthermore, I found that they would often deviate in some way from my basic understanding of ECS, or come with a whole bunch of additional features to increase performance in certain edge cases, or features to assist with some of the heavy lifting involved when starting a new project, or features designed for enormous game worlds with